Rights group: Litany of crises in 2022 but also good signs | Law-Order

 Rights group: Litany of crises in 2022 but also good signs

-Widespread opposition to Russia's invasion of Ukraine demonstrates the strength of a unified response against human rights abuses, and there are signs that power is shifting as people take to the streets to demonstrate their dissatisfaction in Iran, China, and elsewhere, a leading rights group said on Thursday.
+Widespread opposition to Russia's invasion of Ukraine demonstrates the strength of a unified response against human rights abuses, and there are signs that power is shifting as people take to the streets to demonstrate their dissatisfaction in Iran, China and elsewhere, a leading rights group said Thursday.

-A “litany of human rights crises” emerged in 2022, but the year also presented new opportunities to strengthen protection against violations, Human Rights Watch said in its annual world report on human rights conditions in more than 100 countries and territories.
+A ''litany of human rights crises'' emerged in 2022, but the year also presented new opportunities to strengthen protections against violations, Human Rights Watch said in its annual world report on human rights conditions in more than 100 countries and territories.

-The New York-based organisation highlighted the demonstrations in Iran that erupted in mid-September when Mahsa Amini died after being arrested by the country's morality police for allegedly violating the Islamic Republic's strict dress code, as well as protests in Sri Lanka that forced the government to resign, and opposition to Brazilian President Jair Bolsonaro before he lost October's election.
+The New York-based organisation highlighted the demonstrations in Iran that erupted in mid-September when Mahsa Amini died after being arrested by the country's morality police for allegedly violating the Islamic Republic's strict dress code, as well as protests in Sri Lanka that forced the government of President Gotabaya Rajapaksa to resign, and the democratic election in Brazil of President Luiz Inácio Lula da Silva over far-right Jair Bolsonaro. ''Courageous people time and again still take extraordinary risks to take to the streets, even in places like Afghanistan and China, to stand up for their rights,'' HRW's Asia director Elaine Pearson told reporters at the report's launch in Jakarta.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)